-The primary internal challenges facing CRS are: strategic use of resources, strategic use of technology, and strategic human capital planning.
+The primary internal challenges facing CRS are strategic use of resources, strategic use of technology, and strategic human capital planning.

 Strategic use of resources.
 CRS will continue to deploy its resources consistent with the Administration's strategic priorities, including preventing and responding to hate crimes and promoting and protecting Americans' civil rights.
-CRS also will continue to focus on building communities' capacities to work to reduce tensions and respond to and prevent hate crimes and hate incidents.
+In FY 2024, the CRS hired a Regional Director, located in Chicago to better serve communities in and about that area.
+Additional conciliation specialists will be hired to support this region and other regions facing similar needs.
+CRS also will continue to focus on building communities' capacities to work to reduce tensions and respond to and prevent bias incidents and hate crimes and hate incidents.
+To broadly reach communities nationwide and better meet the needs of stakeholders in those localities, CRS plans to hire remote conciliation specialists in cities where CRS has never had a physical office.